simoncblyth/opticks/examples/README.rst

 UseOptiXTextureLayeredOKImg
-    Use ImageNPY::LoadPPM to load images into textures
+    Use ImageNPY::LoadPPM to load images into textures First try at 2d layered tex failed, so reverted to 2d textures.

 UseOptiXTextureLayeredOKImgGeo
     Ray-traced theta-phi texture mapping onto a sphere, when using an Earth texture this provides